 The most likely outcome is that your dog will digest the bones but may develop a gastrointestinal (tummy) upset such as vomiting or diarrhea due to the change in their diet.
 Some dogs have ‘steel stomachs’ (not a strict veterinary term!) and you may see no issues at all, however, there is potential for some serious side effects to develop that should make you vigilant.
 If your dog is on any medications (particularly gastro-protectants which reduce the acidity of the stomach) or if they have any other health concerns these may affect digestion and I would advise you contact your vet to discuss.

 In cases where dogs develop mild cases of vomiting or diarrhea then it can often be treated with supportive care such as a bland diet at home; occasionally you may need medications from your vet.
 In these cases where there is the potential for a gut blockage to form you must be very cautious where vomiting does occur and I would usually say that if your dog vomits, or attempts to vomit more than once then they should be checked out by a vet.

-In some cases dogs may develop pancreatitis – a painful inflammation of the pancreas which can be the result of a sudden diet change or eating a high fat or sugar meal.
-Many dogs will require hospitalisation for treatment which might include intravenous fluids (a drip) to help them recover.
+In some cases, dogs may develop pancreatitis – a painful inflammation of the pancreas which can be the result of a sudden diet change or eating a high fat or sugar meal.
+Many dogs will require hospitalization for treatment which might include intravenous fluids (a drip) to help them recover.

-In worst cases, where a blockage or perforation to the gastrointestinal tract does occur, your dog may require major surgery, hospitalisation, intense nursing and a long recovery; even then the outcome can be devastating.
+In worst cases, where a blockage or perforation to the gastrointestinal tract does occur, your dog may require major surgery, hospitalization, intense nursing, and a long recovery; even then the outcome can be devastating.

 My Dog JUST Ate A Chicken Bone – What Happens Now?